surniaulula/wpsso/readme.txt

 = 18.9.0-dev.5 =

 (2024/09/18) Added French translations for the SSO &gt; Troubleshooting page.
-Updated the WordPress Dashboard &gt; WPSSO Cache Status metabox transient labels.
+Updated the database query to calculate the total transient sizes.

 = 18.8.0 =